 What is a cash-back credit card?

-A cash-back credit card earns you a percentage of money back from your spending with the card.
-You can earn anywhere from 1% to 5% back from every purchase.
+A cash-back credit card earns you a percentage of money back from your spending on that card — anywhere from 1% to 5% back from every purchase.

 To get your cash, you may have to reach a certain threshold, such as when you have a balance of at least $20 in reward money.

-You may take the cash as a check, or have it deducted from your credit card bill, or receive it in the form of a gift card.
+You may take the cash as a cheque, or have it deducted from your credit card bill, or receive it in the form of a gift card.